jfrog/JFrog-Cloud-Installers/Terraform/README.md

    It will take approximately 15 min to bring up cluster.

    You will get ELB Url to access Artifactory.By default This template will start only 1 node in Artifactory cluster.
+   It takes 7-10 minutes for Artifactory to start and attach instance to ELB.
    ```
    Outputs: